AI Finance & Metrics for SaaS | The SaaS Academy

 Core AI finance metrics

-Calculate AI COGS ratio, inference expense ratio, AI gross margin, and cohort-level margin risk.
+Calculate AI COGS ratio, Inference Efficiency Ratio, AI gross margin, and cohort-level margin risk.

 A pricing stress test